Scenario-Wise Rec: A Multi-Scenario Recommendation Benchmark: Introduction

-Given these challenges, the demand for a well-defined benchmark, specifically tailored for multi-scenario recommendations, grows increasingly urgent.
-This benchmark should provide standardized procedures for data processing, evaluation, and model interfaces, thereby establishing uniform research norms.
-In this paper, we propose \textbf{\name}, the first benchmark dedicated to MSR.
-Our benchmark incorporates data preprocessing and evaluation protocols for six public scenario datasets, providing a structured framework for model comparison and ensuring equitable evaluation conditions.
-We have developed a uniform model interface and reproduced ten well-recognized MSR models, including three multi-task-related models and seven multi-scenario models.
-To validate our benchmark's applicability and robustness, we have also applied it to an industrial dataset from one online advertising platform, demonstrating its real-world performance.
-Our comprehensive approach not only enables researchers to derive valuable insights from existing works but also aims to nurture a collaborative research environment within the MSR field.
-The main contribution could be listed as follows: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, this is the first open-source benchmark designed for cutting-edge MSR research, incorporating the latest models and a diverse MSR datasets.
-It serves the needs of both academic and industrial research communities, bridging the gap between the latest advancements in both fields. \item Our benchmark offers a unified pipeline for MSR tasks, covering data preprocessing, model training, and evaluation. integrating six public datasets and twelve widely recognized MSR models for fair comparisons and reproducibility.
-Additionally, the benchmark is validated with an industrial advertising dataset, enhancing its credibility and real-world applicability. \item We have made our benchmark publicly accessible, enabling researchers to conduct MSR experiments with ease and gain valuable insights.
-This initiative aims to simplify MSR experimentation, foster collaboration, and accelerate progress within the MSR community. \end{itemize}
+Given these challenges, the need for a well-defined benchmark specifically tailored to multi-scenario recommendations is becoming increasingly urgent.
+This benchmark should offer standardized procedures for data processing, evaluation, and model interfaces, thereby establishing consistent research norms.
+In this paper, we introduce \textbf{\name}, the first benchmark exclusively designed for Multi-Scenario Recommendations (MSR).
+Our benchmark integrates data preprocessing and evaluation protocols for six publicly available datasets, providing a structured framework for model comparison and ensuring fair evaluation conditions.
+We have developed a standardized model interface and reproduced twelve widely recognized MSR models.
+To assess the applicability and robustness of our benchmark, we have also applied it to an industrial dataset collected from an advertising platform, demonstrating its real-world performance.
+Our comprehensive approach not only enables researchers to extract valuable insights from existing MSR work but also fosters a collaborative research environment within this field.
+The main contributions of this paper are summarized as follows:

+\begin{itemize}[leftmargin=*] \item To the best of our knowledge, \name~is the first benchmark specifically designed for state-of-the-art MSR research, integrating the latest models and a diverse range of MSR datasets.
+It serves both academic and industrial research communities, facilitating the convergence of advancements from these domains. \item Our benchmark provides a unified pipeline for MSR tasks, encompassing data preprocessing, model training, and evaluation.
+It integrates six public datasets and twelve widely recognized MSR models, ensuring fair comparisons and reproducibility.
+Additionally, the benchmark is validated using an industrial advertising dataset, enhancing its credibility and real-world applicability. \item We have publicly released our benchmark to facilitate MSR experimentation, allowing researchers to conduct studies more efficiently and derive meaningful insights.
+This initiative aims to streamline research, foster collaboration, and accelerate progress within the MSR community. \end{itemize}